Should You Eat Before Bed?

-Don’t let the threat of weight gain get to you; there are actually benefits of eating before bed.
-However, you still need to be conscious of what exactly you’re eating.
-But as long as you’re choosing healthy options, your body can reap the benefits of late-night snacking.
+Don’t let the threat of weight gain worry you; there are benefits of eating before bed, you just need to be conscious of what exactly you’re eating.
+As long as you’re choosing healthy options, most people can reap the benefits of late-night snacking.

 Fall Asleep Faster and Stay Asleep Longer

 Have you ever tried to fall asleep with a hungry stomach?
 If the growling noises don’t keep you up, the dissatisfied, empty feeling will.
-When done right, eating before going to bed helps keep your body full, happy and satisfied, guaranteeing you fall asleep and stay asleep.
-In fact, some experts say eating before bed helps you stay asleep longer because you’re less likely to wake up due to hunger.
+But, when done right, eating before going to bed helps keep you full, happy and satisfied, helping you fall asleep and stay asleep.
+Some experts say eating before bed enables you to stay asleep longer because you’re less likely to wake up due to hunger.

 Fall Asleep Faster

 The more deep sleep you get throughout the night, the better you’ll feel in the morning.
-Eating before bed can help ensure you’ll wake up feeling well-rested because certain foods have a greater effect on things like serotonin and melatonin, which helps your body feel happy and relaxed, making it easier to fall asleep and thus helps you feel better in the morning.
+Eating before bed can help ensure you’ll wake up feeling well-rested because certain foods have a more significant effect on serotonin and melatonin, which helps your body feel happy and relaxed, making it easier to fall asleep and thus enables you to feel better in the morning.
 For example, nuts (like almonds and walnuts) contain melatonin and have been shown to help ease insomnia.

-Eating before bed can actually help you lose weight because it will curb your cravings and help you feel less hungry in the morning.
-Your body uses sleep as a chance to recharge, which means it’s still working even as you sleep, and thus still burning calories.
-Of course, this is assuming you still have a deficit in your caloric intake at the end of the day, but calories are counted the same whether it’s at noon or at midnight.
-However, the food you eat before bed should be healthy, like peanut butter and apples or jam on graham crackers.
+Eating before bed can help you lose weight because it will curb your cravings and help you feel less hungry in the morning.
+This is because your body uses sleep as a chance to recharge, which means it’s still working even as you sleep, and thus still burning calories.
+However, the food you eat before bed should be healthy, like peanut butter and apples.